 A Series of Fortunate Events

 That was Sunday, the first full day of our charter with The Moorings.
 Come Thursday, facing our last night out, it was fortunate that we failed to get a hook down in our own first-choice spot.
-I made three tries, maybe four, at deepwater anchoring on a plunging shelfline in a crosswind.
-Then, after the embarrassment of dragging Lourdes behind the boat—she was swimming a line ashore, and in my haste in failing light to recoil and redeploy a 150-foot line, I did not give her the slack she needed—I gave up and headed for the shallows of a nearby cove.
+I made three tries at deep-water anchoring in a crosswind.
+Then, after the embarrassment of dragging Lourdes behind the boat—she was swimming a line ashore, and in my haste, in failing light, to re-coil and redeploy a 150-foot line, I didn’t give her the slack she needed—I gave up and headed for the shallows of a nearby cove.

 Some free advice: It is not cool to drag your wife.

-Guidebooks apply the word "indented" to the coast of Turkey, for good reason.
+Guidebooks call the Turkish coast “indented” for good reason.
 Mountainous peninsulas jut into the Mediterranean or (farther north) the Aegean and then retreat, sheltering the Turquoise Coast of the tourist brochures.
-Even in narrow channels you could be looking at figures of 110 on the depth sounder and thinking, my, the water's deep, while forgetting that readouts are in meters, not feet.
+Even in narrow channels you could be looking at figures of 110 on the depthsounder and forget that readouts are in meters.
 Steep, rocky shorelines are part of the challenge of setting an anchor; you tie to a tree or a rock ashore rather than swing, and so many boats lie close together that swinging would be antisocial.
-On the Turkish coast you can't get away from "it all."
-Fortunately, you can get away from everything except people who like water and boats.
+On the Turkish coast you can’t get away from “it all”—but you can get away from everything except people who like water and boats.

-Dawn, however, we had all to ourselves at Tersane Island, (Tersane Adasi to the locals) to hike ashore among Byzantine ruins and scrawny chickens as the light crept over the mountain.
-Back aboard, our Fatushe bargained with the baker in the pastry boat, spread an idyllic breakfast and took a break to sketch the scene.
-Then we were under way on waters so benign, this might have been Walden Pond.
+Dawn, however, we had all to ourselves at Tersane Island (Tersane Adasi to the locals) to hike ashore among Byzantine ruins and scrawny chickens as the light crept over the mountain.
+Back aboard, our Fatushe bargained with the baker in the pastry boat, spread an idyllic breakfast, and took a break to sketch the scene.
+Then we were under way on waters so benign it might have been Walden Pond.
 You could spend a relaxed week here, daysailing to occupy the time between nearby destinations.
 Or you could venture farther.
 We did.

 On the chart this is the Gulf of Fethiye, with the towns of Gcek and Fethiye occupying opposite inside corners.
-We never made it down to Fethiye, the Telmessus of olden times, but we did stick our heads out, around the corner, and head up the coast for Ekincik, to hire a boat and guide for the Dalyan River.
-We had planned to go "tomorrow."
+We never made it to Fethiye, the Telmessus of ancient times, but we did round the corner and head up the coast for Ekincik, to hire a boat and guide for the Dalyan River.
+We had planned to go “tomorrow.”
 Then, nosing around, we cleared the protection of the headlands and found a breeze building.
 What better opportunity?
-Lourdes asked.
-What better, I echoed.
-Instead, add a few hours, and the barometer skyrocketed and the breeze died.
+A few hours later, the barometer skyrocketed and the breeze died.

-How to say this.
-Motoring was no hardship.
+How to say this…motoring was no hardship.
 We were only one border removed from Iraq.
-I had been bothered on the trip over, in the airports, watching young women and men in desert camouflage, backpacks on, avoiding eye contact, and here I was, going sailing—
+On the trip over, in the airports, I watched young women and men in desert camouflage, avoiding eye contact, and here I was, going sailing.

-As far as we know from Homer his Odysseus never wandered this far south, but the high, jagged peaks changing color with the light, and the cruelty of the equally jagged rocks on the foreshores made constant reminder of epic voyages lacking the luxuries of a multiburner stove, an upholstered settee, and gps.
+As far as we know from Homer, his Odysseus never wandered this far south, but the high, jagged peaks changing color with the light and the cruelty of the equally jagged rocks on the foreshores were a constant reminder of epic voyages lacking the luxuries of a multiburner stove, an upholstered settee, and GPS.

-We cleared the tip of the peninsula, Kurdolu Burnu, set a hook in the shelter of tiny Baba Adasi in the afternoon and figured, Why not? when the local who swam our line ashore announced himself as a restaurateur and—in limited English to match our limited Turkish—promised to come back at 1900 in a panga.
-Later we had doubts, and you can believe we exchanged looks, as The Man in the Speedo took us on a rough, short crossing to the mainland (should we have brought life jackets?) and landed on a remote beach in gathering darkness and proceeded to march us a distance toward the lights of the town, then along the back-alley service corridors of a resort, then into a taxi for a ride to—his house.
+We cleared the tip of the peninsula, Kurdolu Burnu, set a hook in the shelter of tiny Baba Adasi in the afternoon, and figured Why not? when the local who swam our line ashore announced himself as a restaurateur and—in limited English to match our limited Turkish—promised to come back at 1900 in a panga.
+Later we had doubts, as The Man in the Speedo took us on a rough, short crossing to the mainland, landed on a remote beach in gathering darkness, and marched us a distance toward the lights of the town, then along the back-alley service corridors of a resort, then into a taxi for a ride to—his house.

 And the meal was fabulous.
 Gulsen, the wife of The Man in the Speedo, Recep, trained in the tourist industry before they settled on the main street in the plain but charming town of Sarigerme and painted Jazz Caf on the front of their home.
 Fish, vegetables, and savories were served on the terrace by two shy daughters.
 Then Gulsen gave us ice (there was no other source).
 Recep took us shopping for supplies and returned us to the boat feeling like savvy travelers.

 Sleep.
 Wake.
 Weigh anchor.
 What a life.
 With Rhodes somewhere to seaward, the Ekincik anchorage lay off the bow and, close by, the Dalyan River (only guided local boats allowed).
 Approaching from the sea, the Dalyan plain is marked by a thin horizontal strip of green, seemingly out of context against the grandeur of enveloping mountains.
-Later we would learn that the green came from the reeds that flourish in the river delta.
+Later we learned that the green comes from the reeds that flourish in the river delta.

-With our 40-footer stern-tied in Ekincik, Fatushe quickly set to work, negotiating a boat tour for the same afternoon so that we could climb to the amphitheater of ancient Caunus and then move on to view the celebrated, fourth century tombs carved into the mountain above the river.
-There's much to see in this wonderful country, but history is an intricate study along the border of the Carian and Lycean civilizations.
-In the last 600 years BC, Caunus fell variously under the rule of Persia, Egypt, Rhodes, and Rome.
+With our 40-footer tied stern-to in Ekincik, Lourdes quickly negotiated a boat tour for that afternoon so that we could climb to the amphitheater of ancient Caunus and then move on to view the celebrated 4th-century B.C.
+Lycian tombs carved into the mountain above the river.
+There’s much to see in this wonderful country, but history is an intricate study along the border of the Carian and Lycian civilizations.
+In the last 600 years B.C., Caunus, already centuries old, fell variously under the rule of Persia, Egypt, Rhodes, and Rome.
 Its amphitheater commands a view of the Dalyan, spreading lazily across the plain before it gathers force for a final rush to the sea.

-Caunus was a rewarding stop.
-If I go back I'll try to plan a way to watch the sunset from the amphitheater, up on the mountain, above the river.
-But Ekincik itself was nothing, hardly even a village; just an excuse for some sad seaside resorts.
-A single, disappointing dinner ashore was enough for us (if you go to Ekincik, dine aboard).
-Early the next day we set out to return to the sheltered noogies of our familiar bight near Gcek.
-There Ahmet, Fatushe, and Mustafeh could wander on, continuing in that strange, altered state that takes over when you're not just away, you're away.
+Ekincik itself was uninviting, so early the next day we set out to return to our familiar bight near Gcek.
+There Ahmet, Fatushe, and Mustafeh could wander on, continuing in that strange, altered state that takes over when you’re not just away, you’re away.

-There's no magic in saying the word "magic" but we don't have any other words, do we, for this thing that happens on a boat?
+There’s no magic in saying the word “magic” but we don’t have any other words for this thing that happens on a boat.
 The changing sense of time.
-The shifting priorities ("after we tack I'll make lunch").
-The way three American grown-ups could morph into Ahmet, Fatushe, and Mustafeh and inhabit simultaneously the silliness of it all and the reality, however personal.
-Our little joke on the world.
+The shifting priorities (“after we tack I’ll make lunch”).
+The way three American grownups could morph into Ahmet, Fatushe, and Mustafeh and inhabit simultaneously the silliness of it all and the reality, however personal.

 And so it went.
-On one day we snorkeled on underwater ruins at Domuz Adasi.
-On another day, curiosity led us to Ruin Bay, also called Cleopatra's Bay for the tradition that Egypt's queen visited here and swam from the beach.
-We found it a bit too popular for our taste, however, with a host of large Turkish gulets, the local wooden craft, jammed in.
-Many were day trippers loaded with vacationers from Turkey and the whole of Europe, and we kept moving along.
+One day we snorkeled on underwater ruins at Domuz Adasi.
+Another day, curiosity led us to Ruin Bay, also called Cleopatra’s Baths for the tradition that Egypt’s queen visited here and swam from the beach.
+We found it a bit too popular for our taste, with a host of large Turkish gulets, the local wooden craft, jammed in.
+Many were dayboats loaded with vacationers from Turkey and the whole of Europe, and we kept moving along.

-On our last night we ended up not far away, however, putting in at 22 Fathom Cove, on the opposite side of the neck from Cleopatra's haunt.
-It was here that I had my anchoring woes, and here that we encountered the friendly fisherfamily who provided our last meal under the stars of the Middle East.
+On our last night we ended up not far away, at 22-Fathom Cove (Binlik Bay), on the opposite side of the neck from Cleopatra’s haunt.
+It was here that I had my anchoring woes and here that we encountered the friendly fisherfamily who provided our last meal under the stars of the Middle East.

-With the cicadas ashore singing in synch (how do they do that?) the fisherman and his young son spent most of the night dropping hooks, laughing, telling stories.
+With the cicadas ashore singing in synch, the fisherman and his young son spent most of the night dropping hooks, laughing, and telling stories.
 We could hear them across the water, their talk a form of music, and the mother, her head wrapped under a colorful hijab, text-messaging on a cell phone most of the while.
-Turkey is a very-other part of the planet, but friendly and lovely and not to be missed.
-That was the opinion shared by Ahmet, Fatushe, and Mustafeh at 3638'30.9" N by 2851'49" E. But their voyage was ending.
+Turkey is a very other part of the planet, but friendly and lovely and not to be missed.
+That was the opinion shared by Ahmet, Fatushe, and Mustafeh at 3638’30.9″ N by 2851’49” E. But their voyage was ending.

-Turkey is a comfortable experience of a profoundly different culture.
+Why go: Turkey is a comfortable experience of a profoundly different culture.
 Most Americans come away loving the place.
-You will probably arrive via Istanbul, a must-do stopover.
+Istanbul is a must-do stopover.

-Mediterranean weather is nicely settled in summer (and there's no Maine fog here).
-In the Gulf of Fethiye the prevailing meltemi is westerly; it's more from the north if you travel on up the coast into the Aegean.
+Sailing Conditions: Mediterranean weather is nicely settled in summer.
+In the Gulf of Fethiye the prevailing meltemi is westerly; it’s from the north in the Aegean.
 In August we had light winds except where gusts funneled through mountain passes.
-Tides are miniscule.
-Winter is cold, but the southern coast of Turkey has become a wintering spot for long-distance travelers escaping worse.
+Tides are minuscule.

-I used gps only as a backup to visual piloting.
+I used GPS only as a backup to visual piloting.
 Most of the waterway is deep, with few surprises.
-Med-style anchoring/berthing takes practice; consider going bow-to for control, and to protect the rudder.
+Med-style mooring takes practice; consider going bow-to for control, and to protect the rudder.

-Mosquitos are a problem in some spots (the mouth of a creek, for example).
+• Mosquitoes are a problem in some spots.
 To discourage flies we crushed mint leaves and scattered the bits.

-Seaside restaurants show menu items under glass; you order from that.
+• Seaside restaurants show menu items under glass; you order from that.
 But, sometimes, prices inflate before the bill arrives.
-As a dumb foreigner, you can ask them to write down prices when you order.
+As a dumb foreigner, you can ask to have prices written down when you order.